Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 How to water a Lucky Bamboo that is growing in soil

-Avoid soggy soil as it can lead to root-rot disease; ensure that the pot has a drainage hole to avoid getting soggy soil.
+Avoid soggy soil as it can lead to root-rot and death of the plant.
+Ensure that the pot has a drainage hole to avoid getting soggy soil.

 Fertilizer for a Lucky Bamboo that is growing in soil